Fragment-Based Configuration Interaction: Towards a Unifying Description of Biexcitonic Processes in Molecular Aggregates: Results

-To access a more realistic packing arrangement, we constructed a cutoff structure from the anthracene crystal lattice containing 15 monomers, using the experimental geometry reported by Marciniak et al.\cite{marciniak_crystal_2002}.
+To access a more realistic packing arrangement, we constructed a cutout structure from the anthracene crystal lattice containing 15 monomers, using the experimental geometry reported by Marciniak et al.\cite{marciniak_crystal_2002}.
 A side view of the aggregate is shown in \reffigure{fig:geometries}~c).
-The full Hamiltonian was constructed in the monomer-local frontier-orbital basis, restricted to spin-singlet configurations and the smaller \textit{cc-pVDZ}\cite{dunning1989gaussian} basis set, using \symci{}.
-In addition to the ground state, the model includes all \leR{} and \ctR{} single excitons, biexcitonic states of \leleR{}, \lectR{}, and \ctctR{} type, as well as multiexciton states involving triplets (\ttR{}, \tcttR{}, and \cttcttR{}), yielding a diabatic Hamiltonian of 22 276 configurations.
+The anthracene monomer geometry was optimized at the MP2 level using the smaller \textit{cc-pVDZ}\cite{dunning1989gaussian} basis set. \symci{} calculations employed SA-CASSCF(2,2)\cite{roos_complete_1980,RN155,RN230} orbitals obtained from \textit{ORCA 6.0}\cite{RN204, RN205, RN84, RN139, RN21, RN171, RN200, RN96, RN178} and included only the frontier orbitals of each monomer in the active space.
+The full Hamiltonian was constructed in the monomer-local frontier-orbital basis, restricted to spin-singlet configurations and the \textit{cc-pVDZ}\cite{dunning1989gaussian} basis set, using \symci{}.
+In addition to the ground state, the model includes all \leR{} and \ctR{} single excitons, biexcitonic states of \leleR{}, \lectR{}, and \ctctR{} type, as well as multiexciton states involving local triplets (\ttR{}, \tcttR{}, and \cttcttR{}), which are paired to a spin-singlet, yielding a diabatic Hamiltonian of 22 276 configurations.
 After diagonalization, adiabatic energies and leading diabatic characters were obtained.
 Given the dimensionality of the problem, the analysis focuses on the energy-resolved density of states (DOS) with color-coded diabatic character groups (see \reffigure{fig:anthracene_crystall_DOS}).
 The resulting spectrum reproduces the energetic ordering of excitonic families observed in the idealized aggregates.
 The single-exciton manifold spans \SIrange{4.4}{7.7}{\eV}, with the lowest states (\SIrange{4.4}{4.7}{\eV}) being nearly pure \leR{} excitons.
 A band of nearest-neighbor \ctR{} states appears around \SI{5.3}{\eV} and coincides with the \ttR{} biexciton manifold, showing that singlet-coupled triplet pairs are energetically accessible already within the single-exciton energy window as observed in singlet fission, Furthermore, the narrow bandwidth of the latter indicates weak interaction between different triplet-pair configurations, in line with theoretical findings by Scholes, Singh and de Sousa.
 Higher-lying \ctR{} states associated with more distant charge separation extend up to \SI{7.7}{\eV}.
 The broad and dense \lectR{} and \tcttR{} state manifolds follows almost seamlessly, which extend up to \SI{10.5}{\eV}, bridging the one and two particle \ctR{} states and overlap with the comparatively narrow \leleR{} band that appears between \SIrange{9.0}{9.3}{\eV}.
 This identifies double excitations containing a single charge-transfer component, irrespective of their spin character, as the central connective layer between the single-exciton and biexcitonic regimes.

 At higher energies, the DOS is increasingly dominated by \ctctR{} and \cttcttR{} configurations, forming a dense band that reaches \SI{18.9}{\eV}.
 Together, these features delineate a densely interconnected multiexcitonic landscape in which charge-transfer–containing states play a key structural role.